blipk/Dismiss-Notifications/README.md

 ### Licence

 ```
-This file is part of the Customised Workspaces Gnome Extension for Gnome 3
+This file is part of the Notification Dismiss Gnome Extension for Gnome 3
-Copyright (C) 2020 A.D. - http://kronosoul.xyz
+Copyright (C) 2021 A.D. - http://kronosoul.xyz
 ```

 ```